How To Create A Texan Garden With Native Plants

 Common native plants in Texas include Bluebonnets, Indian Blanket, Texas Sage, Lantana, Prickly Pear Cactus, and various species of native grasses.

-See also 5 Types Of Bermuda Grass In Texas
+See also 11 Grasses Types In Texas

 How Many Plants Are Native to Texas?